 OSAKA (TR) – Osaka Prefectural Police revealed on Thursday that a man arrested in September for fraud has admitted to participation in the murder of a 53-year-old club manager who has been missing for a decade, reports Yomiuri Shimbun (Nov.
 14).

-According to police, the victim, who operated a number of hostess and fuzoku (sex) clubs in Hirakta City and Kyoto, was last seen by his mother in December of 2003.
+According to police, the victim, who operated a number of “snack” hostess clubs and fuzoku (commercial sex) parlors in Hirakata City and Kyoto, was last seen by his mother in December of 2003.

 The fraud suspect, who is also an employee in the fuzoku industry, told investigators after his indictment that he assisted in the murder and burial of the man and others in the Ikoma Mountains, which border Nara and Osaka prefectures.

-Investigators believe that a 44-year-old affiliate of the Yamaguchi-gumi organized crime group, a manager of fuzoku clubs, also participated in the killings.
+Investigators believe that a 44-year-old affiliate of the Yamaguchi-gumi organized crime group, himself also a manager of fuzoku parlors, also participated in the killings.

 Police have now launched a murder investigation and will begin a search of the mountains.